google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cacheable-response.md

 ## What Are the Defaults?

-If you use one of Workbox's built-in strategies without explicitly configuring `cacheableRepsonse`, the following criteria are used by default to determine whether a response received from the network should be cached:
+If you use one of Workbox's built-in strategies without explicitly configuring a `cacheableRepsonse.Plugin`, the following default criteria is used to determine whether a response received from the network should be cached:

 * staleWhileRevalidate and networkFirst: Responses with a status of 0